phake/phake/docs/getting-started.rst

 If you think you have found a bug or an issue with Phake, please feel free to open up an issue on the `Phake Issue Tracker <https://github.com/mlively/Phake/issues>`_

-You can also email me directly at m@digitalsandwich.com or get ahold of me on various channels on the freenode irc network: mikelively.